 I believe that I always have a choice.
 If I think I don’t have a choice, I am helpless.
 If I am helpless, I won’t think of possibilities.
 That’s why knowing you always have a choice is the starting point when engaging in any situation.

 You always have options.
 They are still there even if you don’t like any of them.
-Pick the least objectionable one if you have to choose from a set of all bad options.
+Pick the least objectionable one if you must choose from all the bad options.
 You still get to pick.
 It’s about perspective.

 If something beyond your control and adversity strikes, you can still exercise choice by thinking that you chose this adversity.
 It is easier said than done and it takes a lot of time once you overcome denial.
 But, if you think about your adverse situation and choose it in your heart, that’s the first step to acceptance.
 At least you are still here.
 It’s a matter of perspective.